ai-amplified/blog_post/advancing-clinical-data-privacy-with-cutting-edge-deidentification-models.md

 ## Why AIMPED Deidentification Models
 <div style="text-align:justify">
-- **High Precision**: AIMPED excels in preserving the integrity of clinical data while effectively deidentifying sensitive information.
-Its high precision ensures that valuable medical context remains intact.
+- **High Precision**: <p>AIMPED excels in preserving the integrity of clinical data while effectively deidentifying sensitive information.
+Its high precision ensures that valuable medical context remains intact.</p>

-- **Broad Label Coverage**: AIMPED's extensive label coverage ensures that a wide array of sensitive information, from patient names to medical record numbers, can be deidentified with precision.
+- **Broad Label Coverage**: <p>AIMPED's extensive label coverage ensures that a wide array of sensitive information, from patient names to medical record numbers, can be deidentified with precision.</p>

-- **Regulatory Compliance**: By surpassing regulatory standards, AIMPED ensures that healthcare institutions can confidently share and analyze data without compromising patient privacy or facing legal consequences.
+- **Regulatory Compliance**: <p>By surpassing regulatory standards, AIMPED ensures that healthcare institutions can confidently share and analyze data without compromising patient privacy or facing legal consequences.</p>

-- **Facilitating Research**: AIMPED accelerates healthcare research by enabling the secure sharing of deidentified data.
-Researchers can collaborate across institutions and borders, driving innovation in the field.
+- **Facilitating Research**: <p>AIMPED accelerates healthcare research by enabling the secure sharing of deidentified data.
+Researchers can collaborate across institutions and borders, driving innovation in the field.</p>
 </div>

 ## Conclusion
 <div style="text-align:justify">
-AIMPED offers a wealth of advantages, including high precision in data deidentification, comprehensive label coverage, regulatory compliance, and the facilitation of groundbreaking research.
-In an age where medical breakthroughs depend on the sharing and analysis of clinical data, AIMPED paves the way for innovation while safeguarding patient confidentiality.
+<p>AIMPED offers a wealth of advantages, including high precision in data deidentification, comprehensive label coverage, regulatory compliance, and the facilitation of groundbreaking research.
+In an age where medical breakthroughs depend on the sharing and analysis of clinical data, AIMPED paves the way for innovation while safeguarding patient confidentiality.</p>

-In addition to our English clinical deidentification model, we're excited to announce that AIMPED also offers deidentification models in six additional languages: German, French, Italian, Romanian, Spanish, and Turkish!
+<p>In addition to our English clinical deidentification model, we're excited to announce that AIMPED also offers deidentification models in six additional languages: German, French, Italian, Romanian, Spanish, and Turkish!</p>

-If you're involved in the healthcare industry, medical research, or data privacy, we invite you to try out our versatile deidentification models.
-With AIMPED, you can ensure patient data privacy, regulatory compliance, and secure data sharing in multiple languages.
+<p>If you're involved in the healthcare industry, medical research, or data privacy, we invite you to try out our versatile deidentification models.
+With AIMPED, you can ensure patient data privacy, regulatory compliance, and secure data sharing in multiple languages.</p>

-Experience the power of AIMPED's cutting-edge deidentification models and take your clinical data privacy to the next level.
-Visit [aimped.ai](https://dev.aimped.ai/models) and explore these language-specific models today!
+<p>Experience the power of AIMPED's cutting-edge deidentification models and take your clinical data privacy to the next level.
+Visit [aimped.ai](https://dev.aimped.ai/models) and explore these language-specific models today!</p>
 </div>